qinjie/cloudhsm-to-kms-keys-migration/README.md

 # CloudHSM to KMS Keys Migration

 The AWS blog post ["How to migrate asymmetric keys from CloudHSM to AWS KMS"](https://aws.amazon.com/blogs/security/how-to-migrate-asymmetric-keys-from-cloudhsm-to-aws-kms/) provides detailed, step-by-step guidance on how to securely migrate asymmetric key (such as an RSA or ECC private key) from AWS CloudHSM to AWS Key Management Service (KMS).
-While it provides a step-by-step method for migrating a single asymmetric key from CloudHSM to AWS KMS, it does't offer a systematic process for bulk migration of many keys.
+While it provides a step-by-step method for migrating a single asymmetric key from CloudHSM to AWS KMS, it doesn't offer a systematic process for bulk migration of many keys.

-This project provides a set of scripts to facilitate the bulk migration of asymmetric cryptographic keys (such as RSA and ECC keys) from AWS CloudHSM to AWS Key Management Service (KMS).
-It provides the list of CloudHMS to KMS key pairs in the `result_keys_succuessful.txt` file.
-CloudHSM keys, which failed to process, will be saved in `result_keys_failed.txt` file.
+This project provides a set of scripts to facilitate the bulk migration of asymmetric cryptographic keys (RSA and ECC keys) from AWS CloudHSM to AWS Key Management Service (KMS).
+The project includes separate migration scripts for EC and RSA keys, with comprehensive logging and result tracking.

-Here are the key functionalities:
+## Key Features

+### Test Key Generation
-- Test Key Generation: Script `generate-cloudhsm-test-keys.sh` to create test ECC key pairs in CloudHSM for testing the migration process.
+- `generate-cloudhsm-test-keys.sh`: Creates test ECC key pairs in CloudHSM for testing the migration process

+### Key Discovery and Listing
+- `list-cloudhsm-private-keys.sh`: Enumerates all private keys in CloudHSM, saving to `private_keys.json`
-- Key Listing: Scripts `list-cloudhsm-private-keys.sh` and `list-cloudhsm-public-keys.sh` to enumerate all private and public keys stored in CloudHSM, saving detailed key information to JSON files `private_keys.json` and `public_keys.json` for processing.
+- `list-cloudhsm-public-keys.sh`: Enumerates all public keys in CloudHSM, saving to `public_keys.json`
+- `count-cloudhsm-keys-by-regex.sh`: Counts keys matching a specific pattern

-- Bulk Key Migration: The main script (`migrate-cloudhsm-keys-to-ksm.sh`) that:
+### Bulk Key Migration
+**Separate migration scripts for different key types:**

+- `migrate-cloudhsm-ec-keys-to-kms.sh`: Migrates **EC (Elliptic Curve) keys**
+  - Supports secp256k1 (ECC_SECG_P256K1) and prime256v1/secp256r1 (ECC_NIST_P256) curves
+  - Uses `ec-point` attribute for key pair matching
+  - Uses ECDSA_SHA_256 signing algorithm for verification

+- `migrate-cloudhsm-rsa-keys-to-kms.sh`: Migrates **RSA keys**
+  - Supports RSA-2048, RSA-3072, and RSA-4096 key sizes
+  - Uses `modulus` attribute for key pair matching
+  - Uses RSASSA_PKCS1_V1_5_SHA_256 signing algorithm for verification

+**Common migration workflow:**
 - Reads private key information from JSON files
-  - Creates a new KMS key for each CloudHSM key being migrated
+- Creates appropriate KMS keys based on key type and specifications
 - Obtains wrapping parameters from AWS KMS
 - Imports the KMS wrapping key into CloudHSM
 - Wraps the private key inside CloudHSM using the imported wrapping key
 - Imports the wrapped key material into AWS KMS
 - Validates the migration by performing a sign/verify test operation
-  - Tracks successful and failed migrations in result files
+- Tracks successful and failed migrations in timestamped result files

+### Advanced Features
+- **Organized file management**: All intermediate files stored in `staging/` directory
+- **Comprehensive logging**: Detailed logs with timestamps for debugging and audit
+- **Clean console output**: Only key status shown on console, details in log files
+- **Graceful error handling**: Continues processing if individual keys fail
+- **Public key fallback**: Skips keys without corresponding public keys
+- **Result tracking**: CSV format results with timestamps

+### Key Cleanup
-- Key Cleanup: A utility script (`delete-cloudhsm-keys-by-regex.sh`) to delete keys from CloudHSM that match a specific pattern, useful for cleaning up after testing.
+- `delete-cloudhsm-keys-by-regex.sh`: Deletes keys from CloudHSM matching a specific pattern

-This script also enhances the commands in original blog post with:

-- Use `key-reference` to replace `attributes.label` as key filter.
-Some commands requires a single key to be filtered.
-The `key-reference` value uniquely identifies each key, where as `attribute.label` may match multiple keys.
-This ensure reproduciblity of the test scripts.

-- Clarities on the key used in each command.
-Example, in step 4 of the blog, the key to be exported must be the respective public key of the current private key.

 ## Pre-requisites